kpsalida/ClassificationProject/Readme.md

-# Finding the factors that affect customer satisfaction for an airline company
+# Identifying the factors that affect customer satisfaction for an airline company

 ---